 Bacon – since it's cured, bacon keeps fairly well.
 It's great for building flavor in a variety of dishes.

 Mirepoix – you have onions in your pantry, but the other components of "the holy trinity," carrots and celery, belong in the crisper.
 These keep fairly well, so even when I'm emptying out the fridge before a trip, I leave the celery and carrots.

 I like both regular ginger and galangal (which is really quite different from ginger, but I use it for the same purposes).

 Baby spinach/kale – these are great for amping up the nutritional value of soups, curries, and more.
-Their shelf life is shorter, though.
+For example, my Sausage Kale and Potato Soup.

 Herbs – fresh herbs can elevate just about any meal.
 Sprinkling a pasta dish with some chopped fresh parsley, for example, gives that restaurant-quality finishing touch.